 More than 40 years later, BMA remains true to the ethos established at its inception.
 Enrolling no more than 70 students annually, the Burke philosophy emphasizes developing the whole individual — as a student, an athlete, and a person of character.
 BMA believes this approach is the cornerstone to success both at Burke and in life beyond high school and ski racing.

-Today, Burke is the leading ski racing academy in the United States, having produced numerous national team members and Olympians along the way.
+Today, Burke is the leading ski racing academy in the United States, partnering with the U.S. Ski Team, and having produced numerous national team members and Olympians along the way.
 Our alumni include:

 - 2014 Olympic slalom gold medalist Mikaela Shiffrin